-This course exposes students to specific, bi-partisan, world issues of health, wholeness, justice, and equality.
-Students will become acquainted with and create their own personal and ensemble performing are, including song writing, movement, poetry, drama and speech.
+TA 03318ART ACTIVISM3 hrs.This course exposes students to specific, bi-partisan, world issues of health, wholeness, justice, and equality.
+Students will become acquainted with and create their own personal and ensemble performing art, including song writing, movement, poetry, drama and speech.3 hrs.

-FALL OF THE IDOL: ART AND VISUAL CULTURE DURING THE REFORMATION
+TA 03260 FALL OF THE IDOL: ART AND VISUAL CULTURE 3 hrs.
+DURING THE REFORMATION